99Vidas

 99Vidas (Portuguese for "99 Lives") is a retro-styled side-scrolling beat 'em up video game developed and published by Brazilian studio QuByte Interactive.
-It was first released for Microsoft Windows, macOS, and Linux in late 2016, followed by PlayStation 3, PlayStation 4 and PlayStation Vita in 2017.
+It was first released for Microsoft Windows, macOS, and Linux in late 2016, followed by PlayStation 3, PlayStation 4, and PlayStation Vita in 2017.
 A Nintendo Switch version was released in November 2018.

 Gameplay

-99Vidas is a side-scrolling beat 'em up initially featuring six playable characters.
-Five more unlocked through multiple play sessions, bringing the total number of playable characters to 11.
+99Vidas is a side-scrolling beat 'em up initially featuring six playable characters, with five more being unlocked through multiple play sessions, bringing the total number of playable characters to 11.
 It features cooperative and competitive game modes, for up to four players, which can be played either locally or online.

-Each character has unique attributes such as speed and strength, as well as an elemental alignment (fire, water, wind, lightning, et al.), which dictates the quality of their attacks, combos and special moves.
+Each character has unique attributes such as speed and strength, as well as an elemental alignment (fire, water, wind, lightning, et al.), which dictates the quality of their attacks, combos, and special moves.
 Characters gain experience points by defeating enemies and collecting special items which can then be used by the player to upgrade their abilities and combos, or to unlock new ones.

 The campaign and survival modes can be played solo or by up to four players cooperatively.
-In campaign mode, players progress through the story together, while in survival, they face unending waves of enemies, with a limited number of lives and ever-increasing difficulty, the objective being attaining high scores, which are posted to an arcade-style leaderboard.
+In campaign mode, players progress through the story together.
+In survival, they face unending waves of enemies, with a limited number of lives and ever-increasing difficulty, the objective being attaining high scores, which are posted to an arcade-style leaderboard.
 In versus mode, two to four players can play head-to-head competitive matches, where the last one standing wins.

 Plot

 99Vidas is set in an anachronistic fictional universe inspired by 1980s and 1990s pop culture and video game aesthetic.
 The story starts as an artifact known as 99Vidas goes missing.
-This artifact is believed to hold such great power it is a menace to the very existence of the universe, should it ever fall into the wrong hands.
-Players play as "guardians" of 99Vidas, heroes with elemental powers whose duty it is to protect the artifact.
+This artifact is believed to hold such great power it could threaten the existence of the universe, should it fall into the wrong hands.
+Players play as "guardians" of 99Vidas, heroes with elemental powers whose duty is to protect the artifact.